Bill

 Bill Summary

-An act to add Sections 593 and 913.7 to the Public Utilities Code, relating to electricity.
+An act to add and repeal Sections 593 and 913.7 of the Public Utilities Code, relating to electricity.

 AI Summary

-This bill requires investor-owned electrical and gas utilities to report detailed information about any taxpayer funding (such as grants, loans, or bonds) they apply for or receive.
-Utilities must provide quarterly reports to the California Public Utilities Commission (CPUC) that include specifics about funding sources, dollar amounts, spending plans, project details, and expected ratepayer benefits.
-The bill mandates that utilities disclose whether funding is for new or existing projects, how it will offset costs, and potential savings for customers.
-If a utility seeks ratepayer funding, they must also report all taxpayer funding they are pursuing.
-The CPUC is authorized to impose penalties for non-compliance and must require utilities to promptly deliver financial benefits from these funding sources to ratepayers, potentially by adjusting revenue requirements and rate applications.
-Additionally, the CPUC must provide an annual report to the Legislature summarizing the taxpayer funding information from each utility, including grant details and demonstrated ratepayer savings.
-The bill aims to increase transparency about alternative funding sources and ensure that customers benefit from these financial opportunities.
+This bill requires investor-owned electrical and gas corporations (utilities) to provide detailed reporting on taxpayer funding they receive or apply for, specifically for federal infrastructure, climate, and science funding programs over $1 million.
+Utilities must submit quarterly reports to the California Public Utilities Commission (CPUC) that include information such as funding source, dollar amount, spending plans, project details, application status, and expected ratepayer benefits.
+The CPUC is authorized to impose penalties on utilities that do not comply with these reporting requirements.
+Furthermore, the commission must ensure that utilities promptly deliver financial benefits from taxpayer funding to ratepayers, potentially by adjusting revenue requirements and rate applications.
+The bill also mandates that the CPUC provide an annual report to the Legislature summarizing the taxpayer funding information from each utility, including grants, loans, projects funded, and ratepayer savings.
+These provisions will remain in effect until January 1, 2036, and are designed to increase transparency and ensure that public utility ratepayers benefit from federal infrastructure and innovation funding.

 Committee Categories